r-elopre/r-elopre-portfolio/README.md

 - **Titanic Data Cleaning Pipeline** ([GitHub](https://github.com/r-elopre/titanic-data-cleaning)):
   A modular Python pipeline for cleaning and preprocessing the Titanic dataset, producing a machine-learning-ready dataset with visualizations.
 - **Titanic Logistic Regression Model** ([GitHub](https://github.com/r-elopre/Titanic-Logistic-Regression-Model)):
   A project that trains a logistic regression model to predict passenger survival on the Titanic using the preprocessed `train_scaled.csv` dataset.
 Achieved ~82% accuracy, with evaluation metrics and a confusion matrix heatmap saved as `confusion_matrix.png`.
 Predictions were saved to `titanic_logreg_predictions.csv`.
+- **Titanic Random Forest Classifier** ([GitHub](https://github.com/r-elopre/titanic_model_randomforest)):
+  A machine learning project that trains a Random Forest Classifier to predict passenger survival on the Titanic using the preprocessed `train_scaled.csv` dataset, utilizing an ensemble of decision trees for enhanced predictive performance.
 - **Healthcare Data Cleaning Pipeline** ([GitHub](https://github.com/r-elopre/healthcare-data-cleaning)):
   A robust pipeline for cleaning and preprocessing healthcare data, addressing missing values, inconsistencies, and preparing data for ML.